microsoft/react-native-windows-samples/docs/e2e-test.md

 # Run E2E test

 Make sure you have installed all of the [development dependencies](rnw-dependencies.md).
+Also - make sure your accent color is the default blue.
+The test masters depend on this.
+System scale factor can also play a role in tests passing (e.g. in the RenderSize property).

 ## Procedures to setup and run E2E test